 How Do I Connect During A Pandemic?

-Connecting with other HR professionals has changed during the pandemic and forced many organizations to use virtual events and resources as a means of sharing information.
+Connecting with other HR professionals has changed during the pandemic and forced many organizations to use virtual events and resources to share information.
 Currently and in the future, organizations are offering virtual and in-person options as a means of networking.
 Some of these events provide virtual meetups before the event begins to enable connectivity.
-In the past HR, events were only available in person.
-However, in the future offering, a hybrid training method will increase HR professionals' ability to attend events in which valuable resources are shared.
+In the past, HR events were only available in person.
+However, offering a hybrid training method in the future will increase HR professionals' ability to attend events in which valuable resources are shared.

 4 Best Practices for Networking

 Attend professional networking events that are relevant to HR and connect in person with others;

 Become a valuable resource by contributing to HR forums;